kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 ' every tribe receives commands from the supremene chieftain and acts on them ' preparation - every tribe does it
 ' quest - only one tribe tries to fulfill it

+TODO tip - change exchange names so others messages don't interfere with yours when testing

 DONE implement example in CSharp
         - command handler - chance of failure of quest and preparation